 Code 15: Use of Marijuana, Narcotics, Stimulants, and Any Other Unauthorized Or Illegal Substances or Drug Paraphernalia; Inappropriate Use of Medications, Purchase, Possession, Sale, Delivery, Distribution, or Use of other Intoxicants.

 Students will not purchase, possess, use, be under the influence of, sell, transmit, deliver, or distribute any controlled drugs or narcotics, such as marijuana, illegal stimulants, or any other illegal drugs or drug paraphernalia at any time.
 Students will not use prescription medications other than those prescribed for the student by a licensed practitioner.
-This category includes over-the-counter medications only if they are abused by the student.

-This rule also applies to a non-controlled (look-a-like) substance that is represented to be a controlled substance.
+This category includes over-the-counter medications.
+This rule also applies to a non-controlled (look-alike) substance that is represented to be a controlled substance.